mskr/clustermcml/Readme.md

 ## Project TODOs

-- Turn main.cpp into module ("clusterlib.cpp")
-  - nicer interface functions (fewer arguments, fewer functions, wrappers?)
 - header files for each module

 - the "*run.cpp" modules should have the main method because only one can be used for execution

 - add rule to Makefile to bake kernel into cpp source to make the exe self-contained
   - so you can run "clustermcml.exe sample.mci"